open-webrtc-toolkit/owt-server/doc/servermd/SIP.md

 > **Note**: The OpenH264 library is not required for GPU-accelerated Gateway.

-If you want to set up gateway service powered by GPU-accelerated Gateway server, the following server side SDK needs to be installed:
+If you want to set up gateway service powered by GPU-accelerated Gateway server, the following server side SDK needs to be installed on CentOS* 7.1:

  - Intel<sup>®</sup> Media Server Studio for Linux* version 2015 R6